When would a TikTok ban go into effect?

 Sen. Mark Warner, a Virginia Democrat, said Thursday that "we've started conversations" with Schumer.
 Warner, who chairs the Senate Intelligence Committee, endorsed the bill after its passage in the House.
 He said he's also had a "preliminary conversation" with Senate Commerce Committee Chair Maria Cantwell, whose panel would likely have to approve a measure restricting TikTok.

-Cantwell has not backed the bill and suggested it may not survive legal scrutiny.
+Cantwell has not backed the bill and suggested it may undergo changes.

 "I will be talking to my Senate and House colleagues to try to find a path forward that is constitutional and protects civil liberties," the Washington Democrat said in a statement Wednesday.